esb580/audio/README.md

 # Description:

 This documents my working Linux DAW, because it was not easy to figure out.
-In fact it was painfully hard to figure out even with the easiest apps available for doing amp and pedal sampling along with recording.
+In fact, it was painfully hard to figure out even with the easiest apps.
+My goal is doing amp and pedal sampling along with recording.
 I used Ubuntu Studio previously and received similar results on a laptop, but did not document.
 So, this time, I am taking the time for that.

-# Hardware:
+# Hardware Used:
-- Dell T3500 12GB RAM, SATA Drive, 4 Core x 2 Thread Intel Xeon
+- Dell T3500 12GB RAM, SATA Drive, 4 core x 2 thread Intel Xeon X5687 @ 3.60GHz
-- Berringer UM2 USB Audio Interface plugged into USB 2 Port
+- Berringer UM2 USB Audio Interface plugged into USB 2.0 port
   - Instrument Gain Knob Dimed
   - Output Knob at 2:00
 - Edifier Studio Monitors connected to Berringer with stereo cable